 Our groups include up to four dogs at a time or fewer.
 We try to match dogs with similar walking styles.
 Safety is a huge concern for us so we never pack a walk with more dogs than one walker can safely handle.

 Our peak walking hours are 11 AM to 4 PM.
-Off-peak walks are available with advance arrangement.
+Off-peak walks are available by special arrangement.

 We are not offering solo walks for new clients.
 Occasionally an existing group walk client may need temporary solo walks due to illness or injury and for this we can make special arrangements.

-Our dog walkers currently service Carroll Gardens, Cobble Hill, Columbia Street Waterfront and some parts of Gowanus in Brooklyn.
+Our dog walkers currently service Carroll Gardens, Cobble Hill, Columbia Street Waterfront and some parts of Gowanus, Red Hook and Park Slope in Brooklyn.
+Please see our coverage map below this FAQ section.

 We work as a team, which means that 2 to 3 people may get to know and walk your dog.
 This allows for better and more secure coverage.